-Statistics recommended.
+Analysis and or Probability and Statistics recommended.

-Students will complete studies equivalent to an introductory, non-calculus based college course.
-The four main topics include exploratory analysis of data, appropriate methods of collecting data, using probability to anticipate the distribution of data, and using inferential statistics to form conclusions from data.
-The main emphasis will be to gain understanding of and be able to express in writing the statistical concepts necessary to successfully complete the AP Statistics exam.
-Students are required to take the AP exam.
+Students will complete studies equivalent to an introductory, non-calculus-based college course.
+The four main topics include exploratory analysis of data, appropriate methods of collecting data, using probability to above on the mathematics placement test administered by Paul D. Camp Community